AxonDesigns/axons_otp/README.md

 ## Contributing
 Contributions are welcome!
 If you’d like to contribute, please:
-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Submit a pull request.
+1. Submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.